Amir-Mann/GenomeAssemblyUsingOverlapGraphs/README.md

 python3 main.py -f sequence.fasta -l 100 -N 3000 -p 0.01 -a 2 -i 100
 `

+- Help with the script's options can be obtained by running

+`
+python3 main.py --help
+`

 - **Reported Results:**
 The results reported in the project report could be replicated by running: